-Nano One is currently focusing its efforts on a strategically important, next generation cathode material known as lithium manganese rich lithium nickel manganese cobalt oxide (LMR-NMC, see detail below).
-The current round of battery tests use large format pouch cells that hold approximately 100 mg of LMR-NMC, which are about 40 times larger than previous coin cell tests.
-These most recent cells have improved cell-to-cell consistency and the materials are showing commercially viable reversible capacity up to 240 mAh/g (milliamp-hours per gram), which is in line with industry targets.
+Nano One is focusing its efforts on strategically important, next generation cathode materials, such as lithium manganese rich lithium nickel manganese cobalt oxide (LMR-NMC or HE-NMC, see detail below), nickel rich lithium nickel manganese cobalt oxide and high voltage nickel manganese spinel.
+The current round of battery tests use large format pouch cells that hold approximately 100 mg of HE-NMC, and efforts are under way to test materials in smaller format coin cell tests.
+HE-NMC materials have shown commercially viable reversible capacity up to 240 mAh/g (milliamp-hours per gram), which is in line with industry targets.
 Longevity is measured cycle to cycle and Nano One has seen about 0.03% capacity fade per cycle when charging and discharging once per hour.
 This is up to 10 times longer lasting than benchmarks used by key players in the battery space.